tattn/SwipeTransition/README.md

 ## The easiest way to use

-Just setting these frameworks in the `Linked Frameworks and Libraries`, it works.
+Just setting these frameworks in the `Linked Frameworks and Libraries`, it works. (if you use Carthage)

 ![Linked Frameworks and Libraries](https://github.com/tattn/SwipeTransition/raw/master/docs/assets/linked_frameworks.png)